chauvinSimon/IV19/README.md

 ## Do not foget Safety

 > “10 years ago, it was often said *Safety is not for research.
 It is for serious production*.
 Now, research cares about it.”

-[Functional safety](https://en.wikipedia.org/wiki/Functional_safety) was a new topic for me.
-I guess I was not the only one:

 > "Academics love to be distracted by a future in which self-driving vehicles make life-or-death decisions while moving at high speed.
 Whether the robot trolley will crash into the businessman or the older woman is the question of the day."
 [Source](https://www.nature.com/articles/d41586-019-01473-3)

 This topic was new to me.
 I have heard of: